functionalone/aws-least-privilege/README.md

 ## Installation

 ```
-npm install -g xray-least-privilege
+npm install -g aws-least-privilege
 ```

 ## Credential Setup

-xray-least-privilege uses the AWS Nodejs SDK internally and will use the same credential mechanism as used by the SDK.
+xray-privilege-scan uses the AWS Nodejs SDK internally and will use the same credential mechanism as used by the SDK.
 It will automatically use credentials from the AWS shared credential file.
 See: [AWS SDK Docs](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-shared.html) for more details.
-The user used to run xray-least-privilege should have the AWS managed policy: `AWSXrayReadOnlyAccess`.
+The user used to run xray-privilege-scan should have the AWS managed policy: `AWSXrayReadOnlyAccess`.

 ## Usage and command line options

 To list all the options run:

-`xray-least-privilege --help`
+`xray-privilege-scan --help`

 All command line options are optional:

 ```
-  Usage: xray-least-privilege [options]
+  Usage: xray-privilege-scan [options]

   Options: